produce replicas and copies for Swedish museums. One example is a costume

 also for preserving the original knowledge and techniques required to produce

 the objects.
-The traveling exhibition has been shown in 23 museums in the Nordic countries.
+The traveling exhibition has been shown in 28 museums in the Nordic countries.
+The exhibition is on display in my sewing studio connected to the tannery in Sigtuna.